mrfawy/ModernEnigma/README.md

 Here is an overview of the main components of a machine
 ![Main components](https://github.com/mrfawy/ModernEnigma/blob/master/documentation/diagrams/main%20components.jpg)
 ####Rotor
-A rotor is a like a switch , historically , rotor was a cylnder with internal wirings , depending on the wiring each input signal will be mapped to some output pin.In modern terms a set of rotors works as a subsitution box.it rotates meaning each new position(offset) can result to a different output for the same pin.
+A rotor is a like a switch, historically, rotor was a cylinder with internal wirings; depending on the wiring each input signal will be mapped to some output pin.
+In modern terms a set of rotors works as a substitution box.
+It rotates meaning each new position (offset) can result to a different output for the same pin.

 Here is a sample wiring
 ![Rotor Wiring](https://github.com/mrfawy/ModernEnigma/blob/master/documentation/diagrams/inside%20Rotor.jpg)

-And as rotor rotates(stepping) , different output can result for same input
+And as rotor rotates (stepping), different output can result for same input
 ![Rotor stepping](https://github.com/mrfawy/ModernEnigma/blob/master/documentation/diagrams/rotor%20stepping.jpg)
 ####Reflector
-Reflector is like a rotor but it doesn't move and the wiring has a certail rule that it can wire to same pin or reflect the wiring A->X THEN X->A
+Reflector is like a rotor but it doesn't move and the wiring has a certain rule that it can wire to same pin or reflect the wiring A->X THEN X->A
-####PlugBoard
+####Plug Board
-A plugboard is like a rotor ,but it doesn't move , and you can configure the wiring per as you need per setting
+A plug board is like a rotor, but it doesn't move, and you can configure the wiring per as you need per setting
 ####Mapper
-Mapper is like a rotor as it rotates and you can set it's offset , but it mappes 2 ranges of different sizes , like input M can be mapped to N pins, it can have multiple output for the same pin input at the same time
+Mapper is like a rotor as it rotates and you can set it's offset , but it maps 2 ranges of different sizes , like input M can be mapped to N pins, it can have multiple output for the same pin input at the same time
 ####Keyboard and screen
-it's here just for historical reasons , but files, strings will be used instead
+It¿s here just for historical reasons, but files, strings will be used instead
 ####Swapping Module
-We have 2 levels of rotors of different sizes , 2 mappers , the output of second mapper is connected to cipher rotors , based on this signal ( could be many), Cipher rotors will be swapped.As per settings some active signals will activate this module for it's working .
+We have 2 levels of rotors of different sizes, 2 mappers, the output of second mapper is connected to cipher rotors, based on this signal (could be many), Cipher rotors will be swapped.
+As per settings some active signals will activate this module for its working.
 ####Inside a machine
-for the image below please follow numberes to get an idea about how signal is propagated into different machine modules
+for the image below please follow numbers to get an idea about how signal is propagated into different machine modules during operation
 ![Main signal path](https://github.com/mrfawy/ModernEnigma/blob/master/documentation/diagrams/signalPath.jpg)

-### What's a level and how it works ?
+### What's a level and how it works?
 ####Level overview
-A level is a unit of work , we choosed this to force 2 machines to work on the same message together , so to crack it now you need to figure out 2 Enigmas!!, and if you cascaded many levels the problem becomes even harder, it'll take more time of course but it's a tradeoff between time and security
+A level is a unit of work, we choose this to force 2 machines to work on the same message together, so to crack it now you need to figure out 2 Enigmas!.
+Levels can be chained into many levels making the problem even harder, it'll take more time of course but it's a tradeoff between time and security

 * Encryption

 ![Enc Level](https://github.com/mrfawy/ModernEnigma/blob/master/documentation/diagrams/LevelEncrypt.jpg)

 * Decryption

 ![Dec Level](https://github.com/mrfawy/ModernEnigma/blob/master/documentation/diagrams/LevelDecrypt.jpg)

 ####Inside a Level
 This is the most complicated part , but think of it as many rules that allows to machines to work on the message in interleaving manner that it'll become more difficult to determine each machine effect , internally many rounds are applied , a new settings per message are generated automatically , padding with certain block size, shuffling and so on .
-Each one of those operations are reversable and params needed to perform this bidirectional operations are defined into level specs.
+Each one of those operations is reversible and the params needed to perform this bidirectional operations are defined into level specs.
+Speaking in modern terms it's like Feistel cipher network.

 ![Protocol](https://github.com/mrfawy/ModernEnigma/blob/master/documentation/diagrams/EncryptionProtocol.jpg)

 ### How secure Is Modern Enigma?
-According to Schneider’s Law "Any person can invent a security system so clever that he or she can't imagine a way of breaking it.", which means that people create a cipher that they themselves can't break, and then use that as evidence they've created an unbreakable cipher.
-Also According to Kerckhoffs's principle "A cryptosystem should be secure even if everything about the system, except the key, is public knowledge”.
+According to Schneider¿s Law "Any person can invent a security system so clever that he or she can't imagine a way of breaking it.", which means that people create a cipher that they themselves can't break, and then use that as evidence they've created an unbreakable cipher.
+Also According to Kerckhoffs's principle "A cryptosystem should be secure even if everything about the system, except the key, is public knowledge¿.

 Based on these 2 principles we provided an open source machine and tried to make it's security based on the key that will have many parameters to alter the machine working.
-We tried to fix the original Machine problems , provided a new protocol with different machines needed for multiple level , minimized any component dependcy in the machine ,we simplified a machine creation operation so you can use a new set of machines for each message ,you can use it even as a one time pad if it's works for you.
+We tried to fix the original Machine problems , provided a new protocol with different machines needed for multiple level , minimized any component dependency in the machine ,we simplified a machine creation operation so you can use a new set of machines for each message ,you can use it even as a one time pad if it's works for you.

 So the right question should be is it secure enough for your needs ?
 You descide,we are still investigating the weaknesses points  of this tool.

-##### Any help from an expert on the security assessment or cryptoanalysis of this Modern Enigma is highly appreciated; it’s still in early development phase.
+##### Any help from an expert on the security assessment or cryptanalysis of this Modern Enigma is highly appreciated; it¿s still in early development phase.

 ###Mathematics of Modern Enigma:
 Security can be largely affected by a key size  and available states the machine can take (key space ) , here we show how you can calculate key space for sample machine: